Porcupine-Factory/FirstPersonController/README.md

 ## Installation Instructions
 You can install this gem in your project using O3DE's project manager.
 Navigate to the Gem Repositories page and provide this repo's git URL.

+NOTE:
-NOTE: You may need to disable the PhysX4 gem if it is enabled for your project.
+You will need to disable the PhysX4 gem if it is enabled for your project.
 This gem has PhysX5 set as a dependency and both cannot be enabled simultaneously.
+Additionally, you will need the [MultiplayerPhysX5 gem](https://github.com/Porcupine-Factory/MultiplayerPhysX5), until upstream O3DE [supports PhysX5 with multiplayer](https://github.com/o3de/o3de/issues/19428).

 For more information, see the instructions found in O3DE's documentation: https://www.docs.o3de.org/docs/user-guide/remote-content/use-a-remote-repository